 Solving Core Bug Issues on Unsupported RightAngle Versions

 No one likes it when stuff doesn’t work.
 It is especially frustrating when you ask for help and are told you are unsupported, even worse than being told to turn it off and back on again.
 This is the case for a number of RightAngle users today.
-As of May 8, 2023, RightAngle S20.1 and every older version are “unsupported” by the vendor.
-This may mean something slightly different for each organization, but the bottom line is your core issues will not be fixed with a core product change unless you fork up more cash.
-You likely don’t want to burn the time, money, and business disruption to execute an upgrade.
-This begs the question: what are you supposed to do when your core bugs won’t get fixed?
+You may not be in a place where you can spend the time, spend the money, or absorb the business disruption to execute an upgrade.
+What are you supposed to do when your core bugs won’t get fixed?

 Fortunately, there are many options.
-While most would prefer a core code change, often you’ll find alternatives that can provide even better solutions with more flexibility.
-Triarc Support has approached this situation a few times as we offer support for many customers who are on “unsupported versions.”
-After the vendor says no to the core bugs we’ve logged, we’re left to help the customer in creative ways to provide relief.
+While most are initially looking for a core code change, often you’ll find alternatives that can provide even better solutions with more flexibility.
+Triarc Support has approached this situation numerous times as we offer support for many customers who are on “unsupported versions.”
 Here are the options we’ve explored and executed that allow you to approach core issues without core code changes:

 Manual Intervention

 I probably don’t have to explain this one to you.
-Everyone dreads it, and it is likely the default answer for most organizations when a core bug won’t be fixed.
+Everyone dreads it, and it is likely the default answer for most organizations looking to resolve a core bug.
 In one such instance, a support customer was experiencing incorrect behavior within the “Create Offset” button found on the Future Delivery Tool.
 Manual intervention was the only answer they knew.
 After utilizing the functionality, they would manually open the created items and correct them.
 This was of course taxing, time intensive, and, most of all, user-error prone.

 Business Rules